Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

 And another of Muscat, Oman using the Pixel’s outstanding “Night Sight” mode.

 And here’s another from Singapore’s famous Gardens by the Bay.

 Why bring another camera when you can slip a Pixel in your pocket?
 We think these photos are that good – for all but the professionals out there, it should make your camera irrelevant.

 You can pick up these phones for fairly cheap, either as part of a monthly installment or paying upfront.
-At the time of publication, the Pixel 3a is currently just $299 when you activate your Google Fi service within 30 days of purchase.
-Or pick up the Pixel 4 and 4 XL starting at $799, and 50% of the purchase price back in a Google Fi service credit.
+At the time of publication, the Pixel 5a is currently just $299 when you activate your Google Fi service within 30 days of purchase – or just $15 per month for the device.
+Or pick up the Pixel 6 starting at $25 a month or $599.

 But hold tight, these phones go on sale many times a year including Black Friday and Cyber Monday.